ChemGraph-XANES: An Agentic Framework for XANES Simulation and Curation

-Recent progress in language-model-based agents has created new opportunities for scientific workflow automation \cite{yao2022react, luo2025large, wang2024mixture, yang2025multi, zou2025agente}.
-By exposing established domain software as callable tools, high-level natural-language requests can be translated into structured computational actions, reducing the need for users to manually compose each step of the simulation pipeline \cite{takahara2025accelerated, pham2026chemgraph, wang2025dreams}.
+Recent progress in language-model-based agents has created new opportunities for scientific workflow automation and for making scientific workflows more machine-actionable, accessible, and reusable~\cite{yao2022react, luo2025large, wang2024mixture, yang2025multi, zou2025agente, pyzer2025foundation, shen2026unlocking, choudhary2024atomgpt, leong2025steering, vitillo2026accelerating}.
+By exposing established domain software as callable tools, high-level natural-language requests can be translated into structured computational actions, reducing the need for users to manually compose each step of the simulation pipeline \cite{takahara2025accelerated, pham2026chemgraph, wang2025dreams, mcnaughton2024cactus}.
 In computational spectroscopy, this paradigm enables an agent to select the appropriate operation, populate its parameters through typed interfaces, and orchestrate multi-step workflows spanning structure retrieval, simulation setup, execution, and post-processing.
 Rather than replacing the underlying spectroscopy engine, the agent functions as an orchestration layer over conventional scientific software, improving accessibility while preserving transparent execution logic \cite{lu2026towards}.